-If this review made you want to read the book, pick up a copy of Gabriela and the Widow from Powell’s Books.
+To read about what might happen next, pick up a copy of Red Clocks from Powell’s Books.
 Your purchase keeps indie booksellers in business and I receive a commission.